SavandBros/savandbros.com/README.md

 > npm run sync-trans
 ```

-It will add any new or missing translations to other translatio files.
+It will add any new or missing translations to other translation files.

 ## License